WE ARE THE MOST BEAUTIFUL PEOPLE

 Our film explores the concept of what it means to be beautiful.
 In a social media driven culture, humankind faces superficial concepts of beauty daily.
 We are flooded with unrealistic ideals of how one should look and act.
 In our research we have found inequities worldwide and our interviews support these inequities.
 Black and Brown persons with disabilities are the most marginalized.
 Our underlying theme dismantles the concept of beauty and highlights strengths and innate qualities that humans encompass raising awareness.
 Disability can happen to anyone at any time, it is part of being human.
 What we can do is embrace each of our unique lived experiences with respect, acceptance and compassion.

 We live in a world that for too long has centered on the rights and needs of non-disabled persons.
 While exploring the definition of disability, this film provides insights into systemic problems disabled individuals endure on a daily basis.
 These struggles are often not seen or acknowledged by the greater whole.
 Historically our world tends to share the stories and truths of those with the most power.
 The medical model sees disabled people as broken or damaged humans who need to be fixed or cured.
 The social model decenters power focusing on how the individual is actually disabled by the environment around them.
 In the social model disabled people are normal human beings who should have the same right to access all aspects of the world just as they are.

 While understanding that ableism and inspiration porn are embedded in our culture, we want to share stories authentically and unapologetically.
 It is packed with stories and information to educate and shed light on the experience of individuals with disabilities.
-This will be the first film to unite a minority group that spans the globe.
-Persons with disabilities are the world’s largest minority, yet still today, are not seen by many.

 From physical to psychological and invisible, persons with disabilities are capable, smart, interesting, talented, funny, strong, beautiful, and so much more!
 Disability is not a bad word.